vineel7871/muv/README.md

 - Manage multiple global environments for various languages and tools.
 - Simple CLI for creating, activating, and removing environments.
-- Fast and lightweight, designed for macOS.
+- Fast and lightweight, designed for macOS and linux distros.

 ## Installation